davidmeredith/devsGuidebook/devGuidbook.md

 - Side Note: polluting your code with defensive checks is often considered dirty, but sometimes you just have to it if no other approach is available.

-- Side Note: many argue null is an acceptable way to represent the absence of value, it’s just a fact and is too fundamental at many layers.
+- Side Note: many argue null is an acceptable way to represent the absence of value, it’s just a fact and is too fundamental in many layers.
 They argue the real billion-dollar mistake is not null itself, but in the failure of the language to do type-safe handling of null.

 - Some languages e.g., Kotlin, Rust & Python have ‘safe nullability’ baked into their type-systems e.g., None to mean no value and optional ‘?’ on variables (‘var?’) to indicate this variable might be null.

 - Functional languages commonly use ‘Either’ monads to wrap errors and the absence of value.
 With this pattern, the programmer is forced to handle the occurrence of no value, it can’t be ignored, mistakenly or otherwise, as with defensive programming.
 See below.

-- Various modern languages use Algebraic Data Types (an extension of the ‘Special Case’ pattern) and ‘monad(ish)’ return types that wrap either a successful result or an error/null (Go, Rust, Kotlin, modern Java):
+- Various modern languages use Algebraic Data Types (an extension of the ‘Special Case’ pattern) and return types that wrap either a successful result or an error/null (Go, Rust, Kotlin, modern Java):

 ·       [https://martinfowler.com/eaaCatalog/specialCase.html](https://martinfowler.com/eaaCatalog/specialCase.html)

 - Algebraic Data Types (ADTs) are generally either ‘Sum Types’ or ‘Product Types’ and are excellent for representing multiple special cases, including multiple error states.

-### Error Handling in Functional – Error Monads such as ‘Either’ & ‘Validated’
+### Error Handling in Functional Programming – Error Monads such as ‘Either’ & ‘Validated’

 In functional languages monads are widely used to chain a sequence of function calls into a clean ‘happy path’.
-This is also known as ‘functional composition’.
+This is also known as ‘functional composition’ or 'effect orientated' programming.
 A core tenant of functional approaches is to produce more declarative and expressive code over classical imperative approaches which usually interleave error handling with the happy path.
-In functional approaches, you define ‘what to do’ with library functions (or your own functions when necessary), not ‘how to do it’ as with imperative approaches.
+In functional approaches, you define ‘what to do’ with functions, not ‘how to do it’ as with imperative approaches.

-An Either Monad wraps either a result type or an error type, but not both, typically (‘Either<LeftError, RightSuccess>’).
-Note that Rust is opposite, unfortunately, where left is success and right is error – not sure why.
+An `Either` monad wraps either a result type or an error type, but not both, typically (`Either<LeftError, RightSuccess>`).
+Note that Rust is opposite, where left is success and right is error.
 An instance of a monad is passed between functions in a call chain.
 Wrapping errors within the ‘monadic context’ allows the functional call chain to be composed without polluting and breaking the chain with exceptions and error handling code.
-If a function returns LeftError wrapped in the Either, subsequent functions in the chain will short-circuit and will simply return the erroneous Either.
+If a function returns a LeftError wrapped in the Either, subsequent functions in the chain will short-circuit and will simply return the erroneous Either.
 This continues until the end of the call chain is reached.

-A Validated Monad aggregates errors or exceptions within a functional call chain.
+A `Validated` monad aggregates errors or exceptions within a functional call chain.
 The purpose is to capture all the errors rather than short-circuiting on the first.
 A simple example would be capturing all the errors on a form, rather than returning early on the first erroneous form entry.

-Regarding exceptions in functional composition: If your language uses ‘Checked Exceptions’ (e.g., Java or when using other JVM languages that call out to underlying Java libs) you can’t throw checked exceptions during functional composition as they force you to handle the error and break the call chain with try/catch or throws statements.
+Regarding exceptions in functional composition: If your language uses ‘Checked Exceptions’ (e.g., Java or when using other JVM languages that call out to underlying Java libs), you can’t throw checked exceptions during functional composition as they force you to handle the error and break the call chain with try/catch or throws statements.
 In this scenario, wrap the exception in the monadic context and return a LeftError.
-Note that throwing _unchecked_ exceptions is ok in a functional call chain as they don’t pollute the happy path with try/catch or throws, but you likely still want to wrap the error in the monadic context if that error is not a programming error.
+Note that throwing _unchecked_ exceptions is ok in a functional call chain as they don’t pollute the happy path with try/catch or throws, but you likely still want to wrap the error in the monadic context to return an error-as-value, e.g. if that error is not a programming error or is an exceptional circumstance.

 ### Data Orientated Programming with Algebraic Data Types (ADTs)

 The Special Case Pattern is one example for modelling your domain types in such a way that the absence of value is explicitly modelled in your domain making illegal program states and crashes more unlikely.
 However, you can go a lot further using Algebraic Data Types (ADTs).
-ADTs include both ‘Product Types’ for modelling aggregation such as a C’s basic ‘struct’, and ‘Sum Types’ for modelling choice, also known as ‘Union Types’ or ‘Tagged Unions’.
+ADTs include both ‘Product Types’ for modelling aggregation such as a C’s or Golang's ‘struct’, and ‘Sum Types’ for modelling choice, also known as ‘Union Types’ or ‘Tagged Unions’.

 This simple combination of aggregation and choice is deceptively powerful and shows up in many programming languages to model domains, return types and function arguments: